oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

     </settings>

-*   Do not omit the `active-profiles` element in the above file, it is crucial.
+*   Do not omit the `activeProfiles` element in the above file, it is crucial.
 *   Remember also to change the `jbossHome` property to the directory where you have the application server installed (more instructions later in this document).

 ## Installing JBoss AS